eugenesavenko/SQL_TScripts/README.md

 # sql script collection
-Scripts are grouped in folders by sections:
+Scripts are grouped in folders by sections: for the base:
   - exec
   - set
+  - view
+for the server:
-- sql
+  - exec
-- trash
+  - set
   - view